DRMorris-IT-Services/assets/docs/readme.md

 This package will provide the user with the functions to manage thier company assets.

+Therefore allowing the company to easily enter, update and remove assets where required.
+Along with other functions to assign the assets to a user and location.
+Allowing the company to easily locate their assets when required.

 This package is designed to be offered along side other packages from DRMorris IT Services to make up a complete solution.